guillebot/openhab-sucks/README.md

 5. Only if (3) it's ok: Clone this repo and run openhab-sucks.py

-It should remain running, for that, I recommend: http://supervisord.org/
+It should remain running, for that, I recommend [Supervisor](http://supervisord.org/)

 # Concept

-I'm using sucks library to connect to the Ecovacs system and monitor for status and status changes.
+I'm using sucks library to connect to the Ecovacs system and monitor for status and activity.

 At start and whenever it changes, I publish the values to my mqtt broker [Eclipse Mosquitto](https://mosquitto.org/).
 I use [MQTT](http://mqtt.org/) for all my IoT/Sensors communications to [OpenHAB](https://www.openhab.org/) and strongly recommend everybody to do so.
-It's standard, easy to deploy, easy to monitor and I can play with a lot of other domotic solutions in case I ever get tired of OpenHAB (hope not, it's the best)
+MQTT it's standard, easy to deploy, easy to monitor from any device, and gives you the possibility of isolate devices from the home automation controller with a simple standard layer of abstraction.

 You can use the provided [ecovacs.items](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.items) and [ecovacs.sitemap](https://github.com/guillebot/openhab-sucks/blob/master/openhab/ecovacs.sitemap) to show the status.